ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation: ScrapeGraphAI-100k

 \paragraph{Balancing and Deduplication.} The raw dataset exhibited extreme class imbalance: two schemas targeting high-traffic Chinese e-commerce sites accounted for nearly 5 million of the 9 million events.
-To address this, we grouped events by a SHA256 hash of their JSON schema and applied a sampling strategy retaining a maximum of 5 examples per unique schema.
-This threshold was empirically tuned to balance final dataset size against schema coverage.
-To ensure diversity, we required that selected examples originate from distinct root domains preventing over-representation of any single website.
+To address this, we grouped events by a SHA256 hash of their JSON schema and applied a sampling strategy retaining at most 5 examples per unique schema.
+The cap of 5 was chosen to retain the long tail of rare schemas while bounding the contribution of the most frequent ones, trading raw volume for schema diversity at the target corpus size.
+To ensure diversity, we required that selected examples originate from distinct root domains, preventing over-representation of any single website.
 Following these steps, the dataset was reduced from 9 million to 93,695 balanced examples.